Fralleee/PostSearchPlatform/README.md

 - Docker

 ## Todo
-- Add impression count and click tracking
+- Add click tracking for each post
+  - Remove link, just track the click.
   - Use Redis as cache before batching to database
 - Containerize/Docker the whole application
 - Add tests